matey-0/Reynard/README.md

 https://licktherock.com/ - for testing rendering performance
 https://www.lenovo.com/ca/en/c/laptops/thinkpad/ - for testing loading performance & detecting normally hidden breakage
 ### Fingerprinting Test Pages
-> **Note:** Reynard makes some privacy/usability trade-offs documented inline in `librewolf.overrides.cfg`.
-These trade-offs may increase fingerprinting surface compared to maximum-hardened LibreWolf.
-However, even vanilla LibreWolf is fingerprintable due to its unique characteristics, and due how many surfaces browsers & JavaScript expose.
-Test your configuration and decide if the trade-offs are acceptable for your threat model, but know that no browser is truly private, even something like Tor requires caution.
+> **Note:** Reynard makes privacy/usability trade-offs documented inline in `librewolf.overrides.cfg`.
+These may increase fingerprinting surface compared to maximum-hardened LibreWolf.
+However, even vanilla LibreWolf is fingerprintable due to its unique characteristics and the many surfaces browsers & JavaScript expose.
+Test your configuration and decide if the trade-offs are acceptable for your threat model—but know that no browser is truly private.
+Even Tor requires caution.

 https://amiunique.org/
 https://browserleaks.com/